solawk/machinecraftin/README.md

 # Friday Night MachineCraftin'
-Friday Night Funkin' recreated as a MachineCraft script Original game by ninja_muffin99
+Friday Night Funkin' recreated as a MachineCraft script.

+Original game by ninja_muffin99

 MachineCraft by G2CREW

 **Parser** as an online page: https://solawk.github.io/machinecraftin/